Skip to content

 We have all been there: you pull your favorite crisp white t-shirt out of the drawer, only to find unsightly, stiff yellow crusts under the arms.
-It is a frustrating discovery that leads many to believe the garment is ruined.
-In fact, a staggering 29% of people admit to throwing away clothing solely because of these stubborn marks.
+It is a frustrating discovery that leads many to believe the garment is ruined, and plenty of people throw away clothing solely because of these stubborn marks.
 However, learning how to remove armpit stains is easier than you think once you understand the science behind the yellowing.

 The secret is that sweat itself is actually clear and odorless.
 Those yellow patches are the result of a chemical "collision" between the proteins in your sweat and the aluminum compounds found in most traditional antiperspirants.
 When these two meet, they form a stubborn bond that binds to fabric fibers, especially when exposed to the high heat of a tumble dryer.